 Dengue, filariasis, leishmaniasis, and onchocerciasis (river blindness) are other diseases carried by insects that occur in East Africa.
 Swimming in freshwater ponds, lakes, and rivers can result in schistosomiasis (bilharzia), a parasite found in freshwater snails and transmitted by exposure to water.
 All freshwater sources should be considered contaminated.
 Swimming in the ocean or well-chlorinated pools is safe.

 Myiasis and tungiasis are rare skin diseases among travelers.
 Myiasis is caused by fly larvae penetrating the skin and causing a boil-like lesion with a central aperture.
 Eggs are usually laid on clothing left to dry outdoors, and the larvae enter the skin when the clothing is worn.
 Clothing should be dried indoors or ironed before wearing.
-Tungiasis is caused by direct penetration of skin by sand fleas, causing small, painful nodules, often on the foot adjacent to toenails.
+Tungiasis is caused by direct penetration of skin by sand fleas, resulting in small, painful nodules, often on the foot adjacent to toenails.
 Prevention includes wearing closed-toed footwear and not walking barefoot.

 Symptoms of many diseases acquired in Africa may surface weeks and occasionally months after exposure, sometimes long after the traveler has returned home.
 Patients should mention all travel to their health care provider if they become ill after a trip.